 Some public and private parks, trails and other outdoor recreation facilities help to maintain open space and the ecological value of natural landscapes while providing recreational opportunities to Town residents and visitors.
-The Town of Canandaigua has 161 acres in five developed Town parks, 23 acres for Miller Park and 85 acres of undeveloped natural land along Middle Cheshire Road.
-(See Map 8: Public and Protected Land.)
+The Town of Canandaigua has 161 acres in five developed Town parks, 23 acres for Miller Park which is being maintained as a meadow.
+(See Map 14: Public & Protected Land.)

 A 1.25-mile segment of the 23-mile Ontario Pathways trail runs along a former railroad in the eastern part of the Town between the City of Canandaigua and the Town of Hopewell.
 The trail is owned and maintained by Ontario Pathways, a not-for-profit organization.
 It is available for hiking, bicycling and horseback riding, as well as cross-country skiing and snowshoeing in the winter months.
-(See Map 8: Public and Protected Lands.)
+(See Map 14: Public & Protected Land.)